colloqi/piSignage/README.md

 ## Getting the Player ready

-*Note: By downloading and using piSignage Player software, you agree to our [Terms Of Service](https://s3.amazonaws.com/pisignage/legal/piSignage-TOS.html)*
+*Note: By downloading and using piSignage Player software, you agree to our [Terms of Service](https://s3.amazonaws.com/pisignage/legal/piSignage-TOS.html)*

 There are 2 ways you can get the piSignage Player Software